PenGuln/geometric-modeling/content/reports/final/index.md

 1. **Model Initialization**: The paper does not specify the initialization scheme used.
 I adopted IGR's geometric initialization, but this may differ from the original NeuVAS implementation, potentially affecting convergence behavior.

 2. **Hyperparameter α**: The exponential decay parameter α in the data non-matching loss is not specified in the paper.
-Through extensive experimentation, I found that:
-   - α values between 10-50 produce reasonable results
-   - Optimal value appears highly problem-dependent
-   - Too low: surfaces collapse or become degenerate
-   - Too high: loss dominates and prevents convergence
-   - NeuVAS is **extremely sensitive** to this parameter

 3. **Curve Point Sampling**: For structured (closed) curves, uniform sampling along polyline segments works well.
 However, for unstructured sketch curves, the sampling strategy significantly impacts results, and the paper provides no guidance.
 Different sampling densities and strategies produce vastly different surfaces.